riff-lang/site/doc/language.md

 implicit semicolon insertion.
 A statement ends when the next lexical token in the token stream is not applicable to the current statement.

-One of the conveniences Riff offers is the implicit printing of expression results in expression statements.
-Unless the leftmost expression in an expression statement is being altered in some way (e.g. a variable being assigned to), the result of the expression is printed.
-This allows for standard expression statements such as `x = 1` or `y++` to *not* have their results printed, while otherwise invalid expression statements in many languages such as `x + y * z` now serve a purpose.
-The [expression statements](#expression-statements) section outlines the complete set of rules for whether an expression is printed or not printed.

 Variables are global by default.
 Riff allows local variable usage by explicitly declaring a variable with the [`local`](#local) keyword.
 Riff also allows the use/access of uninitialized variables.
 When an